Kcorab/LehmannORM/README.md

 # LehmannORM
-lightweight framework for object-relational mapping without using reflection
+The should become a lightweight framework for object-relational mapping only for DML operations.
+It's not the goal to define or control databases by this framework.